MiSide: Development

 MiSide was developed by AIHASTO, a team of two Russian indie game developers: MakenCat, the game programmer and animator, and Umeerai, the texture and model designer.
+Prior to its release, they are previously known working the horror game Umfend.
+In 2022, a sneak peek teaser video showing the early menu of their new project titled "MiSide".

 A Russian dubbing team, DreamCast, provided Russian voice acting for the game.
 Kana Hanaiwa, previously known for her role as Lilja Katsuragi in Gakuen Idolmaster, provided the Japanese voice for Mita.

 An early demo of the game was published on itch.io in July 2023.
 An updated demo—which added background music and Russian voice acting—was published on Steam on August 18, 2023.

 Reception

 MiSide received over 10,000 reviews on Steam in the week after its release with a 98% "Overwhelmingly Positive" rating; by December 30, 2024, it had received over 40,000 reviews.
 Ethan Gach at Kotaku attributed the rapid success of the game to social media virality and clip sharing, high-profile coverage by popular streamers like Markiplier, and pre-release anticipation following its well-received demo in 2023.
 Reviewers have highlighted its blend of psychological horror with a cute and comforting atmosphere, engaging narrative, and immersive gameplay as key strengths.